BackendExpert/mern-mvc-nodeJs/README.md

-# VS Code Extensions for MVC NodeJS Development
+# VS Code Extension for MVC NodeJS Development

 ## About

-- This VScode Extensions works with NodeJS MVC
+- This VScode Extension works with NodeJS MVC

 ## How to Use